Amandeepkaur00/Aman-blog/README.md

 **Date : 19-Feb-2022**
 <h3 align='center'>Working with server</h3>
 - Resetting the password of server.
-- Trying to install Erpnext on server.
+- Trying to install ErpGuru on server.
 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 21-Feb-2022**
 <h3 align='center'>Mysql Administration, Converting pdf to md file</h3>
-- Today I created a new doctype in erpnext with different options
+- Today I created a new doctype in ErpGuru with different options
 - then learned about the administration concept of database
 - Converting pdf file to md and applying changes using markdown.
 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 22-Feb-2022**
-<h3 align='center'>Working on ERPNEXT</h3>
+<h3 align='center'>Working on ErpGuru</h3>
-- Today i started working on new platform erpnext it is open source, and low code or no platform.Today i am reading the documentation of erpnext to  understand the education domain.
+- Today i started working on new platform ErpGuru it is open source, and low code or no platform.Today i am reading the documentation of ErpGuru to  understand the education domain.
 Today i have created some programs and courses now i am trying to understand how to enroll students in programs and courses.
 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->